Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 • EL-35 Core and Bobbin - 1 (Salvaged From an ATX Power Supply)

-The schematic shown below is designed using the application note from semiconductor and I tweaked some components values according to my need because I already had those in my stockpile.
+The comprehensive UC3843 application circuit diagram shown below is designed using the application note from the semiconductor, and I tweaked some component values according to my needs because I already had those in my stockpile.

 Input surge and SMPS fault protection: